By Al Torres

-Though expensive, event sponsorships can bring home the bacon.
-According to the Event Marketing 2018: Benchmarks Report, (80%) of marketers think events are crucial to their company’s success.
+Though expensive, conference and trade show sponsorships can bring home the bacon.
+According to the Event Marketing 2018: Benchmarks Report, 80% of marketers think events are crucial to their company’s success.

-But given decreased marketing budgets and the ever-increasing pressure to show returns, marketers are eager to trim the fat and maximize their return on events (ROE).
+But given decreased marketing budgets and the ever-increasing pressure to show returns, marketers are eager to trim the fat and maximize their ROI.

 Just like when you’re buying a car, you should never, ever agree to the sticker price.